heartofstoneclothing/heart-of-it-all/README.md

 - Chapter 1
   - description of our past.
-  - description of our purpose.
+    - present and future
+- Chapter 2
   - description of the outcome.
-- Chapter 2
-  description of our presence.
+    - description of our presence.
-- Chapter 3
-  description of our promising future.

 ---